This post was updated with refreshed data as of 1/30. The high-level findings as reported by Fierce Pharma are available here.

 After messages have been delivered and questions addressed, asking MDs directly to prescribe is a key final step toward a successful interaction.
 46% of visits where a closing ask was made were high-impact--a significant improvement over the 34% of interactions where the closing ask was not made were.

-Given that this closing ask was only made in 46% of all visits, asking your reps to prioritize this critical step is a simple way to drive progress.
+Given that this closing ask was only made in 46% of all visits, providing oncology sales rep tips to prioritize this critical step is a simple way to drive progress.

 What's next?

-While these 4 takeaways are universal, every brand requires a tailored promotional strategy and tracking approach.
+While these 4 takeaways are universal, every brand requires tailored oncology sales strategies and tracking approach.
 Whether you're looking for ways to:

-Talk with one of our promotional effectiveness tracking experts and discuss how a custom-tracking approach can your brand’s unique circumstances.
+Talk with one of our sales force effectiveness in pharma tracking experts and discuss how a custom-tracking approach can your brand’s unique circumstances.

 We’ll be glad to share more of what we’ve learned (on the house), including additional industry benchmarks and best practices.